The 7 Steps to Building Successful Retreats

 Step 6 - Build & Manage Your Team

 Building the right team is essential to making your retreats run smoothly.
-You might think that you an run the retreat on your own, but believe me when I tell you that is a guaranteed recipe for a lower level of experience for your guests and burnout for you.
+You might think that you can run the retreat on your own, but believe me when I tell you that is a guaranteed recipe for a lower level of experience for your guests and burnout for you.

 In the beginning you may not have the budget to hire full time staff, so consider taking on 1 or 2 volunteers.
 There are lot of people out there that would be happy to help out on a retreat in exchange for a free holiday.
 The most important things I have found when recruiting staff or volunteers is to clearly set expectations from the outset.
 Make sure you put something in writing which clearly outlines their tasks and responsibilities, their work hours and what they get from the exchange.
 This will save you time when recruiting people as you can send this ahead of interviewing them to make sure they are happy with the arrangement as well as giving you something to reference back to if you feel the agreement is not being fulfilled.